remindmodel/remind/tutorials/04_RunningREMINDandMAgPIE.md

 All the columns must be present in the `scenario_config_coupled.csv` file, but most of them can be left blank.
 The required ones are:
    - `title`: The name of the scenario, must be unique and match the `title` column in REMIND's `scenario_config.csv`
    - `start`: Defines if a scenario run should be started (1) or not (0).
-Overrides whatever is set in REMIND's `scenario_config.csv`.
+Overrides whatever is set in REMIND's `scenario_config*.csv`.
 If you have an unfinished coupled run, it will automatically try to continue from the last coupling iteration (i.e. REMIND or MAgPIE run), if it is not finished yet (i.e. reached `max_iterations`).
    - `qos`: The SLURM qos the coupled runs should be submitted to.
 Currently, there is no default support for running a coupled run locally.
 If no `qos` is set here, the default one is `short`.
 Naturally, the `qos` names are likely different if you are running the models in a different cluster.
    - `magpie_scen`: A pipe (`|`) separated list of configurations to pass to MAgPIE.
 Each entry should correspond to a column in [MAgPIE's scenario_config](https://github.com/magpiemodel/magpie/blob/master/config/scenario_config.csv), each one of them setting the multiple configuration flags listed on that file.
 The configurations are applied in the order that they appear.
 For example, to configure MAgPIE with SSP2 settings and climate change impacts according to RCP45 set `magpie_scen` to `SSP2|cc|rcp4p5`.
    - `no_ghgprices_land_until`: Controls at which timestep in the MAgPIE runs GHG prices from REMIND will start to be applied.
 This essentially enables you to set whether or not (or when) GHG prices on land should be applied in MAgPIE.
 If you want MAgPIE to always apply the same GHG prices from REMIND, you should set this to a timestep corresponding to the start of your REMIND run, such as `y2020` to start in the 2020 timestep.
 If you want to disable GHG prices in MAgPIE, regardless of what REMIND finds, set this to the last timestep of the run (usually `y2150`).
 Values in between allow the simulation of policies where GHG prices are only applied in the land use sector after a certain year.